Computing higher Leray-Serre spectral sequences of towers of fibrations: Preliminaries

 Note that, as the differential $d$ of $C_*$ is a graded map of degree $-1$, so are the induced differentials between terms of the spectral system (with respect to the total degree).
 Then, for example, making explicit the total degree in~(\ref{eq:ddSSS}) one obtains whose homology at the middle term is $\kr d / \im d' =S_n[s_1,s_2,p_2,p_3]$.

-The paper~\cite{matschke2013successive} introduces some examples of spectral systems associated with interesting objects in algebraic topology.
-For example, as we will explain in Section~\ref{sec:serre_spectral_systems}, the Serre spectral system is defined by means of a tower of fibrations, and generalizes the classical Serre spectral sequence of a fibration.
+The paper~\cite{matschke2013successive} introduces some examples of spectral systems (and higher spectral sequences, see Section \ref{sec:SSys_over_downsets}) associated with interesting objects in algebraic topology.
+For example, as we will explain in Section~\ref{sec:serre_spectral_systems}, the higher Leray--Serre spectral sequence is defined by means of a tower of fibrations, and generalizes the classical Leray--Serre spectral sequence of a fibration.

 However, the definitions in~\cite{matschke2013successive} are formal and the paper does not include a method to compute the spectral systems.